On higher Du Bois singularities and $K$-regularity: Preliminaries

 In the literature, higher Du Bois singularities are defined and studied for complex algebraic varieties.
 For the purpose of relating to $K$-regularity, we follow the notation in the previous subsections, and work with these singularities over more general base fields.

 Let $X$ be a local complete intersection over $F$, and $k\subset F$ a subfield.
 Following \cites{MOPW, JKSY} (with the obvious replacement of $\CC$ by $F$), we say $X$ has \textit{$m$-Du Bois singularities over $k$} if the natural maps $\Omega_{X/k}^p\to \DB_{X/k}^p$ are isomorphisms for all $p\le m$, where $\Omega_{X/k}^p$ is the (underived) $p$-th wedge product of the K\"ahler differential $\Omega_{X/k}^1$ relative to $k$.
-In fact, for local complete intersections, one can replace $\Omega_{X/k}^p$ by the more natural object $\LL_{X/k}^p$, the $p$-th derived wedge product of the cotangent complex of $X$ over $k$.
+One important property of $m$-Du Bois singularities is the following codimension bound on the singular locus, obtained by combining \cite{MP-LC}*{Theorem F} and \cite{MP-LC}*{Corollary 9.26}. \begin{theorem}[\Mustata-Popa] Let $X$ be a local complete intersection.
+If $X$ has $m$-Du Bois singularities, then